libretime/libretime/docs/admin-manual/install/migrate-from-airtime.md

 Install LibreTime on a new system by [running the installer](./install-using-the-installer.md#run-the-installer), and **don't run the setup tasks**.

+## Restore the Airtime backup

+Restore [the Airtime backup](../backup.md#restore) on the newly installed LibreTime server.

+### Restore the storage

+Restore the storage by moving the files the your new storage location, the **new default** storage path is `/srv/libretime`.

-## Update the configuration files
+### Update the configuration

+The [configuration](../configuration.md) file changed a lot between Airtime and LibreTime, please take the time to understand it.

-Update the configuration file to match the new configuration schema and update any changed values.
+Update the **new** LibreTime configuration file to match your previous Airtime settings.
 See the [configuration](../configuration.md) documentation for more details.

-Edit the Icecast password in `/etc/icecast2/icecast.xml` to reflect the password used in Airtime.
+The installer already configured random passwords for Icecast.
+If you need to restore the Icecast passwords used in Airtime, you have to edit the Icecast password in `/etc/icecast2/icecast.xml` and in the LibreTime [configuration](../configuration.md#stream) file.

+### Restore the database

-## Restore the backup
+Restore the database by using the following command:

-Restore [the Airtime backup](../backup.md#restore) on the newly installed LibreTime server.

-You have to restore the **database**, and the **files storage**.

-Here is an example to restore your PostgreSQL database:

 ```bash
 sudo -u libretime libretime-api dbshell < airtime.sql